MarketRasinova/english-for-designers/10-thesis-digest/10-thesis digest.md

 ## Images
 ### The package design:
+During the creation of the new label for ZON lemonades, I wanted to highlight the most important element – the flavour itself.
+I wanted the fruit to be the star of the whole package and to be recognized even from further away.
+The brand is known for its long tradition and the nostalgia people feel.
+I wanted this lemonade to look prestigious and classy.
+And so I thought of the idea of the fruit being cut out to further highlight the colour of the lemonade itself.
 ![package](img/obaly.jpg)
+Since the original packaging was so busy, I wanted to only keep the most important information and space it out better.
+So I made the decision of making the label longer and hiding the rest on the sides.
+This sort of information is not the key that helps people make the decision to buy the product.
+Thus it is better to hide it to make the centre of the label as spacious and clean as possible.
 ![lemonade](img/lemonade.jpg)

 <!-- Original figure(s) and caption(s) designed by digest author.
 And remeber to optimize images. -->